Earl Okin: Life and career

 Born in Carshalton, Surrey, Okin has lived in Notting Hill since he was six years old.
 He holds a degree in philosophy from the University of Kent at Canterbury (1968) and worked as a schoolmaster for 11 years before being invited on a 1979 tour with Paul McCartney & Wings.
 By that time, he had reached the level of deputy headmaster.

 Okin recorded his first single at Abbey Road in 1967.
 Some of his songs were covered during the 1960s by Cilla Black, Georgie Fame and Helen Shapiro, the latter recording now popular within the world of Northern Soul.

 During the 1970s, Okin started to perform as a support act in large venues.
 Beginning with folk acts such as Ralph McTell and Fairport Convention, he progressed to open for such varied performers as Jean-Luc Ponty and Van Morrison.
 However, it was the tour with Wings which prompted him to pursue his musical career full-time.
 He also began to perform at jazz festivals.

 In 1981, he appeared on Parkinson and was invited by Nigel Planer to perform at the Comic Strip.
 This led to his second career on the "alternative comedy" circuit where he remains a headline act.
 However, his act continues to be primarily musical.
 He has never performed stand-up.
 Fans' favourite comedy songs of his are "Mango", "Bessie" and "My Room".

-In 1983, he began to perform at the Edinburgh Fringe where he performed over 500 shows.
+In 1983, he began to perform at the Edinburgh Festival Fringe where he performed over 500 shows.
 However, hating what had become of the Fringe, he ceased performing there in 2000.